-- Teaching assistants to support other children in the class allowing the teacher to work with service pupil premium children - so that the children receive high quality classroom teacher support to meet their needs and support progress within the classroom setting. - Bespoke intervention groups e.g. FLE emotional wellbeing session (based on Trauma informed Schools and Emotional First Aid) identified precision support based on assessment to support emotional needs. - Teaching Assistant or Teacher used to release a member of staff with particular expertise e.g. able, gifted and talented math's provision - To give specialist support to ensure good progress for all. - Teaching assistant time to work with children who require 'catch up' So that children are given the time to discuss their learning and address misconceptions before their reach the next lesson.
-This supports good level of progress. - Use of Dreadnought, Emotional First Aid, Brighter Futures and Trauma informed school training - To address and support children with social, emotional and mental health needs.
-This supports emotional health and progress in school and as part of lifelong learning. - 'My Concern' to ensure all the staff (on a need to know basis), have all the information they need to support every child. - Books are tagged to ensure that PP books are marked first and that the staff are fully aware which children in the class are PP
+- Teaching assistants to support other children in the class allowing the teacher to work with pupil premium children so that the children receive high quality classroom teacher support to meet their needs and support progress within the classroom setting. - Bespoke intervention groups e.g. phonics, precision teaching, lego therapy, FLE emotional wellbeing session (based on Trauma informed Schools and Emotional First Aid) identified precision support based on assessment to support good levels of progress. - Teaching Assistant or Teacher used to release a member of staff with particular expertise e.g. able, gifted and talented math's provision To give specialist support to ensure good progress for all disadvantaged children including, most able disadvantaged. - Support for children to attend residential and educational visits and clubs- To ensure that all children receive extracurricular activities to support cultural knowledge and understanding. - Teaching assistant time to work with children who require 'catch up' So that children are given the time to discuss their learning and address misconceptions before their reach the next lesson.
+This supports good level of progress. - Extra individual reading time within the school day To ensure that children are not disadvantaged if parents and carers do not read with them at home. - Holiday club To give parents respite in the holidays and provide alternative professional care for the children. - Use of Emotional First Aid, Brighter Futures and Trauma informed school training To address and support children with social, emotional and mental health needs.
+This supports emotional health and progress in school and as part of lifelong learning. - Fresh fruit and vegetables available at playtime As part of our drive for healthy eating.
+This ensures that all children eat fresh, raw fruit/vegetables daily.
+The impact over the years has been that children then ask for it at home and are making healthy choice at home as well as school. - Half price music tuition To ensure that children have the opportunity to develop their musical knowledge and skills. - 'My Concern' to ensure all the staff (on a need to know basis), have all the information they need to support every child. - Books are tagged to ensure that PP books are marked first and that the staff are fully aware which children in the class are PP